Answering Popular Questions on Low Testosterone

 Testosterone is the male sex hormone that plays an important role in the sexual development and functioning of the body.
-It helps make sperm, build muscle mass and aid fat distribution… So it's somewhat important for some of the male attributes!
+It contributes to sperm production, develops muscle mass, and aids fat distribution.

-The reasons why some men have low testosterone vary (aging being the most common), although you can be born with it or acquire it through injury.
+So, why do some men have low testosterone?
+The reasons vary, with age being the most common, but you can also be born with lower levels of testosterone or acquire this through an injury.

-However, it’s not yet fully understood how prevalent low testosterone is among men.
-It’s thought testosterone reaches its peak levels in a man’s teens and twenties.
-This then drops by about 1% to 2% a year during a man’s forties*.
+The prevalence of low testosterone among men is not fully understood in science.
+Testosterone typically reaches its peak levels between a man's teenage years and into their twenties.
+This then drops by about 1% to 2% a year after age 40.
 As men age, this can lead to symptoms such as low desire, depression and anxiety.
-While this is a normal sign of aging, if you do notice a significant decline, or it comes to affect your health, it’s always best to check in with your healthcare provider.
+Decreased testosterone is a normal sign of aging -- however, if you do notice a significant decline, or your health is impacted, it’s always best to check in with your healthcare provider.

 Having a low sex drive